 Discharges of dredged or fill material required for the construction, expansion, modification, or improvement of linear transportation projects (e.g., driveways, roads, highways, railways, bikeways, trails, airport runways, and taxiways) and attendant features.
-Recommend crossings be designed in accordance with the most recent RIDOT Road-Stream Crossing Design Manual: https://www.dot.ri.gov/business/documents/Road-Stream Crossing Design Manual 8 2021.pdf
+Recommend new crossings be designed in accordance with the most recent RIDOT Road-Stream Crossing Design Manual.
+Replacement crossings should refer to the Road-Stream Crossing Design Manual to incorporate as many design practices as possible given site constraints.
+The Design Manual can be found on the USACE Regulatory website.